 git checkout -b feature-login

-Now you can make changes on this branch without affecting the main branch (usually called main
+Now you can make changes on this branch without affecting the main branch (usually called main or master).

 Switching between branches: